AnnSlaughter/annslaughter/README.md

 ## WHY PARTNER WITH ME

 "I had the opportunity to work with Ann while consulting and training.
-She provided excellent 'outside-in' perspective on Product Management, Agile, and Scrum disciplines.
-She balances theoretical Agile and Scrum practices with practical application for her company.
+She provided excellent "outside-in" perspective on the Product Management, Product Owner, Agile and Scrum disciplines.
+She balances the theoretical/defined Agile and Scrum practices with practical application for her company.
 </br>

-Ann consistently offered insights and validation based on her outstanding experience and background.
-She embraced the Market-Driven Product Management concepts while bridging them extremely well to applying them.
+I called on her often while teaching the class to provide insights and validation based on her outstanding experience and background - she embraced the Market Driven Product Management concepts, while bridging them extremely well to applying them.
 </br>

 A top-notch individual!"

-— John Milburn CEO</br>
+- John Milburn, CEO</br>
+Practical Growth Strategies;</br>
-Practical Growth Strategies; Pragmatic Marketing Trainer
+Pragmatic Marketing Trainer

 ---